Early life and career of Thomas Jefferson: Virginia state legislator and Governor

 After Independence, Jefferson desired to reform the Virginia government.
 In September 1776, eager to work on creating the new government and dismantle the feudal aspects of the old, Jefferson returned to Virginia and was elected to the Virginia House of Delegates for Albemarle County.
 Before his return, he had contributed to the state's constitution from Philadelphia; he continued to support freehold suffrage, by which only property holders could vote.
 He served as a Delegate from September 26, 1776 – June 1, 1779, as the war continued.
 Jefferson worked on Revision of Laws to reflect Virginia's new status as a democratic state.
 By abolishing primogeniture, establishing freedom of religion, and providing for general education, he hoped to make the basis of "republican government."
 Ending the Anglican Church as the state (or established) religion was the first step.
 Jefferson introduced his "Bill for Establishing Religious Freedom" in 1779, but it was not enacted until 1786, while he was in France as US Minister.

 In 1778 Jefferson supported a bill to prohibit the international slave trade in Virginia; the state was the first in the union to adopt such legislation.
 This was significant as the slave trade would be protected from regulation for 20 years at the federal level under the new Constitution in 1787.
 Abolitionists in Virginia expected the new law to be followed by gradual emancipation, as Jefferson had supported this by opinion, but he discouraged such action while in the Assembly.
 Following his departure, the Assembly passed a law in 1782 making manumission easier.
-As a result, the number of free blacks in Virginia rose markedly by 1810: from 1800 in 1782 to 12,766 in 1790, and to 30,570 by 1810, when they formed 8.2 percent of the black population in the state.
+As a result, the number of free blacks in Virginia rose markedly by 1810: from 1,800 in 1782 to 12,766 in 1790, and to 30,570 by 1810, when they formed 8.2 percent of the black population in the state.
 He drafted 126 bills in three years, including laws to establish fee simple tenure in land, which removed inheritance strictures and to streamline the judicial system.
-In 1778, Jefferson's "Bill for the More General Diffusion of Knowledge" and subsequent efforts to reduce control by clergy led to some small changes at William and Mary College, but free public education was not established until the late nineteenth century after the Civil War.
+In 1778, Jefferson's "Bill for the More General Diffusion of Knowledge" and subsequent efforts to reduce control by clergy led to some small changes at the College of William & Mary, but free public education was not established until the late nineteenth century after the Civil War.
 Jefferson proposed a bill to eliminate capital punishment in Virginia for all crimes except murder and treason, but his effort was defeated.
 In 1779, at Jefferson's behest, William and Mary appointed his mentor George Wythe as the first professor of law at an American university.